 #Fixing Vertical Lines on Samsung TVs

-Here are the fixes ranked from easiest to most involved.
+Here are the hardware fixes ranked from easiest to most involved.

 #1.
 Adjust Picture Settings